openanalytics/tinytest2JUnit/README.md

 writeJUnit(testresults, file = "output.xml", overwrite = TRUE)
 ```

-Note, you could also just use `tinytest::run_test_dir()` results with `writeJUnit`, but both `runTestDir` and `testPackage` come with the benefit that they capture uncaught errors from the test files, which will get report in the JUnit with stack trace info for ease of debugging.
-Using `runTestDir` or `testPackage` garantuees that a JUnit test report will be generated.
+Note, you could also just use `tinytest::run_test_dir()` results with `writeJUnit`.
+But both `runTestDir` and `testPackage` come with the benefit that they capture uncaught errors from the test files.
+These will get report in the JUnit with stack trace info for ease of debugging.
+Using `runTestDir` or `testPackage` garantuees that a JUnit report gets generated!

 ### Continue on failure

-`testPackage` will (after writing the JUnit report) thron an error if a test failed.
-Just like `tinyest::test_package()`.
+`testPackage` will (after writing the JUnit report) throw an error if a test failed.
 This will ensure that the pipeline fails in case a test failed.
-However, there can be the situation that after the tests you need do to something else in your CI and thus continue on.
+However, there can be the situation that you need do to something else in your CI afterwards.

 You can turn off the error raising on failure by specifying `errorOnFailure=FALSE`.
-Use then the response of `testPackage` or the JUnit report to handle further down the line the potential test failure.
+Use then the response of `testPackage` or the JUnit report to handle further handle potential test failures.

 ## Example files for CI/CD integration

-For the JUnit xml report to generate, one has to ensure that the CI will get to the stage where tinytest2JUnit can run the results.
+#### Side note on R CMD check

-In particular `R CMD check` will also run the tests of your package and if a failure occurs it will return with a non-zero exist status.
-Potentially stopping your CI from getting the the test stage where the report is produced.
+Since R CMD check also runs the tests, it will fail your CI build at that stage if a test fails.
+Thus not producing any JUnit test report.

-Either you perform your test stage Before the R CMD Check or you add a `--no-tests` flag to your `R CMD Check` call. **WARNING** Only do the latter if you are 100% sure that your test stages cover all the testing.
-If you have other tests outside of 'tinytest' (like 'testthat' or plain tests files) you do not want to skip those in your CI!
+Either perform the test stage before R CMD check or use the `--no-tests` flag. **Warning**, only use the flag if all the tests are covered in your test stage(s).
+You do not want to accidentally skip any other testing in your `test/` folder (eg. 'testthat' or plain test files).

 ### Github Actions